Powerlifting and weightlifting are major sports that are quite famous too. Both of these sports involve lifting heavy objects.

 Powerlifting vs Weightlifting

-Powerlifting is consists of three lifts that include deadlift, squat, and bench press.
+Powerlifting consists of three lifts: a deadlift, a squat, and a bench press.
 This sport is about weighing the maximum possible weight across the three lifts.

 Strict measures and techniques are used for fair compatibility.
 In 1964 it came into existence as an official sport with the York Barbell Company sponsorship.

-Weightlifting, also called weight training it is more often technical strength training in which the participant or the individual use weight machines.
+Weightlifting, also called weight training, is more technical strength training in which the participant or the individual use weight machines.

 Various equipment can be used for weightlifting purposes.
 It can be a rod, steel bar, or barbell.